softeng-feup/open-cx-one-word/report.md

 In our app we kept a simple and comprehensible design for the user.
 With this in mind, the functionalities of our app are separated into individual pages, making sure the user's experience is simple and new functionalities are relatively easy to implement.

 ### Logical architecture

 For the logical part of the architecture we decided to segregate the features, puting a feature in each page of the app.
 This decision in desing was made to simplify the app for user, and to be more easy to implement more features in the future.

-  Until now we have created 5 diferent moduels, each one having an unique interation with the server.
+Until now we have created 5 diferent modules, each one having a unique interaction with the server.

 ![Logical diagram](https://github.com/softeng-feup/open-cx-one-word/blob/master/logical%20diagram.png)